Ladvien/ladvien.github.io/_posts/2000-01-01-pseudo-lag-my-sql.md

 | 5 | 2012-11-01 | 5 |

 The reason I state "should", if you modify the order of the user variables, it'll break.
 If you change the `order by`, it'll break.
 If you add a `where` or `having` clause, it'll break.
 Pretty much, it's as fragile a query as they come.

+However, the clever bunch probably see where we are going with this.
+Now, it's simply a matter of taking the min